Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Introduction

 \section{Introduction}

 Let $G := (X \discup Y,E)$ be a bipartite graph.
-A matching $M\subseteq E$ is called \emph{perfect} if every vertex of $X \discup Y$ is adjacent to exactly one edge of $M$; it is called \emph{$X$-saturating} if every vertex of $X$ is adjacent to exactly one edge of $M$.
-This paper studies the following relaxation of $X$-saturated matching (where $X_M$ and $Y_M$ denote the vertices of $X$ and $Y$, respectively, saturated by $M$). \begin{definition} Let $G := (X \discup Y, E)$ be a bipartite graph.
+A matching $M\subseteq E$ is called \emph{perfect} if every vertex of $X \discup Y$ is adjacent to exactly one edge of $M$; it is called \emph{\xsating} if every vertex of $X$ is adjacent to exactly one edge of $M$.
+This paper studies the following relaxation of \xsating{} matching (where $X_M$ and $Y_M$ denote the vertices of $X$ and $Y$, respectively, that are incident to edges of $M$). \begin{definition} Let $G := (X \discup Y, E)$ be a bipartite graph.
 A matching $M \subseteq E$ is said to be {\em envy-free w.r.t. $X$} if no vertex in $X \sm X_M$ is adjacent to any vertex in $Y_M$. \end{definition} One may view $X$ as a set of people and $Y$ as a set of houses, where a person in $X$ is adjacent to all houses in $Y$ which he or she likes.
 A matching $M\subseteq E$ denotes an assignment of houses to people who like them.
 Throughout the paper, all envy-free matchings are taken w.r.t. $X$.
 In such a matching, an unmatched person $x \in X\sm X_M$ does not envy any matched person $x'\in X_M$, because $x$ does not like any matched house $y'\in Y_M$ anyway.

-If a matching $M$ is $X$-saturating, then $X_M = X$, and $M$ is clearly envy-free.
-However, many graphs do not admit an $X$-saturating matching, yet admit a nonempty envy-free matching; see Figure \ref{fig:efm-examples}(a).
-In some graphs, the \emph{only} envy-free matching is the empty matching $\emptyset$ (which is vacuously envy-free).
-A natural example is an \emph{odd path} --- a path with $2k+1$ vertice, for some $k \geq 1$ --- where $X$ is identified with the larger class in the bipartition; see Figure \ref{fig:efm-examples}(b).
+If a matching $M$ is \xsating{}, then $X_M = X$, and $M$ is clearly envy-free.
+A graph admitting an \xsating{} matching is called \emph{$X$-saturated}; see Figure \ref{fig:efm-examples}(a).
+Many graphs are not $X$-saturated, but still admit a non-empty envy-free matching; see Figure \ref{fig:efm-examples}(b).

+In contrast, in some graphs the only envy-free matching is the empty matching $\emptyset$ (which is vacuously envy-free).
+A natural example is an \emph{odd path} --- a path with $2k+1$ vertices, for some $k \geq 1$ --- where $X$ is identified with the larger class in the bipartition; see Figure \ref{fig:efm-examples}(c).
+Consider any non-empty matching in such an odd path.
+Traverse the path from one of its ends towards the other end, until you encounter the first matched vertex.
+If this vertex is in $Y$, then the previous vertex is in $X$ and it is envious.
+If the first matched vertex is in $X$, then it is matched to the vertex after it in $Y$, and from that point onwards, every vertex in $X$ must be matched to the vertex after it in $Y$ in order not to envy.
+But the last vertex of the path is in $X$ and has no vertex after it, so it is envious.

-These examples invoke the question of whether a given graph admits a nonempty envy-free matching, and moreover, what is a maximum-cardinality envy-free matching in a given graph?
+The examples above invoke the following questions. \begin{itemize} \item What characterises the graphs that contain a non-empty envy-free matching? \item Given a graph $G$, can an envy-free matching of maximum cardinality in $G$ be found efficiently? \end{itemize}